-That is because in order to move into a continuing care retirement community in the Denver metro area, you will be required to turn over a large sum of money – upwards of $250,000.
+That’s because in order to move into a continuing care retirement community in the Denver metro area, you will be required to turn over a large sum of money – upwards of $250,000.
 And the plan is to be there the rest of your life, which makes the stakes even higher, and the consequences of a bad decision even more impactful.

-This isn’t a simple or easy decision.
+This is not a simple or easy decision.
 There can be tax ramifications, your long-term care insurance policy might or might not cover some of the costs of a CCRC, your estate planning is impacted, and more.
 Before you make the decision to move into a CCRC, you should consult a lawyer, accountant and/or financial planner.

 Below are some main factors to consider and questions to ask when choosing a continuing care retirement community.

-You’ll note that many of these factors are financial and legal, and each CCRC has a different structure for contracts, entry fees, refunds of entry fees, monthly costs, and more.
+You will note that many of these factors are financial and legal, and each CCRC has a different structure for contracts, entry fees, refunds of entry fees, monthly costs, and more.